andreasWallner/recipe-markdown/README.md

 Then the recipe itself follows.

 Lines with ingredients are started with a '#'.
-After the hash, one can either write the amount, unit and ingredient name, or just the ingredient if an amount is not neccesary (e.g. salt).
+After the hash, one can either write the amount, unit and ingredient (e.g. 4tsp sugar) name, amount and name (e.g. 4 eggs), or just the ingredient if an amount is not neccesary (e.g. salt).
+The unit has to follow the amount directly, without whitespace inbetween.

 Steps are started with a '\*', followed by the instruction.